Chiayi Park

 Chiayi Park (嘉義公園 (嘉义公园, Jiāyì Gōngyuán, Chia-i Kungyüan)) is a park at East District, Chiayi City, Taiwan.

 History

-The park was built in 1911 during the Japanese era.
-It was once renamed to Zhongshan Park in 1949, but reverted to its current name in 1997.
+Originally named "Chiayi Park," the park was established in 1911 during the Meiji era of Japanese colonial rule.
+It was renamed Zhongshan Park during the Kuomintang government era but returned to its original name in 1997.

+Covering 268,000 square meters, Chiayi Park has expanded to include bridges, roads, and a thoughtfully designed landscape.
+The park's appeal lies in its blend of towering old trees, waterside pavilions, and historic landmarks, such as the Martyrs' Shrine, Chiayi Tower, and the Alishan Forest Railway No. 21 steam locomotive.
+The park's northeastern corner also houses the Forestry and Agricultural Research Institute.

 Architecture

 The park spans over an area of 26.8 hectares.
 The park features the Sun-Shooting Tower, Chiayi Confucian Temple and Kagi Shrine.